ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 References:

-: This document
+: RFC 9484
 {: spacing="compact"}

-## Creation of the MASQUE URI Suffixes Registry {#iana-suffix}
+## MASQUE URI Suffixes Registry Creation

+IANA has created the "MASQUE URI Suffixes" registry maintained at
+<[](https://www.iana.org/assignments/masque/)>.
+The registration policy for
+this registry is Expert Review; see {{Section 4.5 of !IANA-POLICY=RFC8126}}.
-This document requests that IANA create a new "MASQUE URI Suffixes" registry maintained at IANA_URL_TBD.
-This new registry governs the path segment that immediately follows "masque" in paths that start with "/.well-known/masque/", see <[](https://www.iana.org/assignments/well-known-uris)> for the registration of "masque" in the "Well-Known URIs" registry.
+This new registry governs the path segment that immediately follows "masque" in paths that start with "/.well-known/masque/"; see
+<[](https://www.iana.org/assignments/well-known-uris)> for the registration of
+"masque" in the "Well-Known URIs" registry.
 This new registry contains three
 columns:

 Path Segment: